Skip to content

 17. Highland Bakery

 Before there was the explosion of brunch spots in Atlanta, there was Highland Bakery!
 Owner Stacey Eames started out with humble beginnings, setting up coffee carts all around Atlanta.
 Buoyed by her success, she began to sell mouthwatering baked goods as well, then eventually expanded to her first brick-and-mortar location around 2006 for great coffee, great baked goods, and great southern comfort food.
-She’s now moved into a franchise model, so you can get your Highland Bakery fix all over town, or head to the original (our favorite) on Highland Avenue.
+There’s a couple of locations around town so check and see which one is closest to you.

 Photo: Himalayankitchen.com